rossbar/AY250-HW/9/README.txt

   evaluateMethods.py file yourself (I couldn't find any pythonic way to easily get the type and speed of the system processor.
 I tried the platform module, but it gave me mostly garbage).
+Observations:
+- From results.png, the parallel methods don't become faster until about 10^4 darts are run.
+This is due to the overhead involved in setting up the parallel machinery.
+As the number of darts increases and the solution time becomes dominated by the dart-throwing algorithm itself, the parallel implementations converge to an execution rate about 6x faster than the serial implementation.